Does my organization have to be affiliated with the Episcopal Church in-order-to apply?

 Email us at firstname.lastname@example.org.

 What do I do if I forget the password to my LOI/Application account?

-EHF’s online grants management system provides an option to reset a password.
+EHF’s grantee portal login page provides an option to reset a password.
 If you are a returning applicant/grantee and have forgotten or want to change your password, enter the email address used to set-up your existing account.
 The system will verify the address and will e-mail you instructions to create a new password.

 Who do I contact for technical support with the LOI or application?

 If you need help while you are in the application itself, look for the ‘Contact’ tab and click there.
 Otherwise, email us at email@example.com

 What do I do if I want to change the email or password on my existing application account?

 You can change your password at any time by clicking on the “Forgot Password” link on the grantee portal login page.

 Do I have to complete the entire application in one sitting?
 No. Our online grants management system will allow you to save and return to your application in progress.
 You can always check the status of any open or completed applications using the tab on the left.

 Will the system time me out due to inactivity?